Darkdragon14/ha-guest-mode/README.md

 # Future improvements

-* Allowing immediate or scheduled start dates for guest links. :rocket:

 * Adding multilingual support :rocket:

+* Removeving seconds in UI :rocket:

+* Using ha-date-range-picker if is possible :rocket:

 * Replace absolute paths with dynamically generated relative paths. :hammer_and_wrench: